ankursingh018/Feedback-and-Survey-Management-System/README.md

 # Smart Survey - Survey and Feedback Management System

-**Surveya** is a role-based web application that allows organizations to create, distribute, and analyze surveys.
+**SurveyPro** is a role-based web application that allows organizations to create, distribute, and analyze surveys.
 Built with HTML, CSS, JavaScript (Frontend), Node.js and Express (Backend), and MongoDB (Database), it provides a robust feedback management solution.

 ---